Current Market Trends

 Currency: Bosnian Marka (BAM)

-Bosnia and Herzegovina (BiH) is a transitional economy with a population of approximately 3.8 million.
-Per capita GDP in 2016 was $4,708.72 with total nominal GDP of approximately $16.56 billion.
+Bosnia and Herzegovina (BiH) is a transitional economy with a population of approximately 3.5 million.
+Per capita GDP in 2017 was $4,880 with total nominal GDP of approximately $16.8 billion.
 BiH has been a potential candidate country for European Union (EU) accession since 2003.
 BiH submitted its formal application for EU membership on February 15, 2016.
 The lack of a single economic space in BiH affects companies trying to do business across the entire country.
 The country’s political environment and complex government structure creates significant obstacles to economic development.
-According to the World Bank (WB), BiH is among the least competitive economies in Southeast Europe and is currently ranked 81 out of 190 global economies.
-Historically, U.S. investment in BiH has been low, primarily due to the challenging business climate and the lack of opportunities for investment.
+According to the World Bank (WB), BiH is among the least competitive economies in Southeast Europe and is currently ranked 86 out of 190 global economies.
+Historically, U.S. investment in BiH has been low, primarily due to the challenging business climate, relatively low-income levels, and the lack of opportunities for investment.

 BiH offers opportunities to well-prepared and persistent exporters and investors.
 The country is open to foreign investment and offers a liberal trade regime.
 It is essential to visit the country early in the market exploration phase in order to develop relevant industry contacts and understand BiH’s multi-layered bureaucratic structure.
 For a new-to-market company, identifying a local partner is key.
 The selection should be based on a potential partner’s knowledge of the local market and a thorough check of its reputation.
 Sales agents, representatives, and distributors all have important roles to play in this market.
 Regardless of which channel is selected, sales support and after-sales service are critical.